movingpictures83/InverseSimpson/README.md

 # Language: Python
 # Input: CSV (abundances)
 # Output: none (screen only)

-PluMA plugin to compute the Inverse Simpson Diversity Index
+PluMA plugin to compute the Inverse Simpson Diversity Index for each of a set of samples.
+The plugin accepts sample data in the form of a CSV file where rows represent samples and columns community members, with entry (i, j) holding the abundances of element j in sample i.
+Output is only to the screen, and therefore this plugin expects no outputfile (pass 'none')